superfaceai/one-sdk-js/README.md

 * SuperJsonDocument Object
 * Result API

-Use of public API is described in [reference](https://superface.ai/docs/reference/one-sdk).
+Use of public APIs is described in the [reference](https://superface.ai/docs/reference/one-sdk).

 ## Contributing